-The security concentration in the M.S. in Computer Science is part of the Center for Information Protection, Education, and Research (CIPhER) that is recognized as a Center of Academic Excellence (CAE) in Cyber Defense Education (CDE) by the U.S. National Security Agency (NSA) and the Department of Homeland Security (DHS).
+The security concentration in the M.S. in Computer Science is part of the Center for Information Protection, Education, and Research (CIPhER) that is recognized as a National Center of Academic Excellence in Cybersecurity (CAE-C) in Cyber Defense (CD) by the U.S.

+National Security Agency (NSA) and its federal partners.